MRBlach/email-template-danger/README.md

 ### You may also like..

-+ [HTML Email Template: warning notification](https://github.com/MRBlach/email-template-warning "example error email") - template for warning error email.
++ [HTML Email Template: caution notification](https://github.com/MRBlach/email-template-warning "example error email") - template for caution warning email.